Last updated: 10.09.2024

 To always have the same exchange rates in Fortnox and Opter, proceed as follows:

-In Fortnox: Go to Invoicing > Currency and set Automatic exchange rates to "NO".
+In Fortnox: Go to Invoicing > Currency, and set Automatic exchange rates to “NO”.

 Customer number and sales ledger number